artemoliynyk/oxiflow/README.md

 ### File
-But if you have a set of different URL or you want to call the same URL but use few different HTTP methods - then the file is the choice here: `-f` or `--file`.
+But if you have a set of different URLs or you want to call the same URL but use few different HTTP methods - then the file is the choice here: `-f` or `--file`.

 ```test
 # this is sample file called url-list.txt